alixpeigue/Lab2-Continuous-Integration/README.md

 You can also choose the environment by setting the JAVA_ENV environment variable to `dev` or `prod` (default: `prod`).

+## Servers testing functionality

+The server when triggered will clone the repo and run ./gradlew build which will check if the code compiles, run the tests and check if formatting is correct.
+Depending on the result of this operation, the server will then send a commit status via the GitHub REST API
+The notification service sends and HTTP POST request to GitHub to inform about the status of the run.
+They are exposed as public interfaces for each status of a run as given in the GitHub REST API.
+Mockito has been extensively used for most services to be able to test whether the correct functionality has been implemented, the right methods have been called in correct order and the results are in expectation for given inputs.

 ## Libraries

 The app uses Javalin as its web framework.
 Jackson is used for serialization/deserialization,